vnallam09/datafun-04-notebooks/docs/PROJECT4.md

 ## Step 1: Start Project, Open in VS Code

 Start a project as usual.
 1. Create a repo in GitHub with a default README.md.
+Name the repo **datafun-04-eda**.
-2. Clone the repo down to a Projects folder on your machine.
+2. Clone your new repo down to the Projects folder on your machine.
-3. Open your new project repository in VS Code.
+3. Open your new project repository folder in VS Code.

 ---